UnamSanctam/SilentXMRMiner/README.md

 <img src="https://github.com/UnamSanctam/SilentXMRMiner/blob/master/SilentXMRMiner.png?raw=true">

 # SilentXMRMiner v1.5.1 - Based on Lime Miner v0.3

+# The new unified Silent Crypto Miner is now released https://github.com/UnamSanctam/SilentCryptoMiner

 Can mine all the following algorithms and thus all the cryptocurrencies that use them:
 <details>